NitrolessWasTaken/crimson-night-discord/README.md

 2. Put it into your themes folder
 3. Go to settings and enable the theme

-If this isn't the case for you, you should know ho to do it yourself.
+If this isn't the case for you, you should know how to do it yourself (like QuickCSS sorcery).

 ## Credits

-Original theme and credits here: <https://github.com/refact0r/midnight-discord>
+Original theme and credits can be found here: <https://github.com/refact0r/midnight-discord>

+[^1]: apologies for any issues, im not smart enough for any of this, i simply edit work that has already been done. bother someone on the original themes page if something doesnt work lol<br>- nitroless<br>